 Derwin Landis, violinist and violist, taught music in four Seventh-day Adventist academies and was a circuit music teacher at several Adventist schools in Southern California for many years.
 He was known for his enthusiasm, energy, and patience and enjoyed a reputation as an accomplished performer.

-Landis was born in Shanghai, China, one of three children and the only son of missionary parents Chloe Buchanan and Fred A. Landis.
+Landis was born in Shanghai, Shanghai Muncipality, China, on May 9, 1930, one of three children and the only son of missionary parents Chloe Belle Buchanan and Frederic (Fred) A. Landis.
 He graduated from Far Eastern Academy in Singapore in 1948 and then came to the U.S. where he attended Pacific Union College.
 While at PUC, he was drafted to serve in the Korean War.

 He served in the U.S. Army Medical Corps from 1954 to 1956 and was stationed in the Washington, D.C., area as part of Project Whitecoat at Fort Detrick in Frederick, Maryland.
 He also served as a Chaplain Assistant at Walter Reed Army Medical Center.
-While living in the area, he met Adaline Erma Lewis.
-They married in November 1955 in the chapel at Walter Reed, near the end of his army service.
+While living in the area, he met Adaline Erma Lewis, a dietitian, and they married on November 20, 1955 in the chapel at Walter Reed.

-Minnie Iverson Wood, who had been his music teacher at FEA, was teaching at Washington Missionary College, now Washington Adventist University, and convinced him to enroll at the college.
-Landis completed a B.Mus. in 1958 at WMC and then continued his music studies at nearby Catholic University, completing an M.Mus. in 1960.
+Minnie Iverson Wood, who had been his music teacher at FEA, was teaching at Washington Missionary College, now Washington Adventist University, convinced him to enroll at the college.
+Derwin completed a B.Mus. in 1958 at WMC and in his senior year was one of fourteen WMC students listed in Who's Who Among Students in American Universities and Colleges.
+He then continued his music studies at nearby Catholic University, completing an M.Mus. in 1960.

 Landis was well known in the Southern California area for both his teaching and playing.
 He had been a regular participant in Jascha Heifetz master classes and had as one of his instruments an older Italian Gagliano-Antonazzi violin.